pandas-dev/pandas/doc/source/user_guide/groupby.rst

 .. note::

    For Python 3.5 and earlier, the order of ``**kwargs`` in a functions was not preserved.
-Because the indeterminate keyword ordering would result in indeterminate output column ordering, the output columns will always be sorted for Python 3.5.
+This means that the output column ordering would not be consistent.
+To ensure consistent ordering, the keys (and so output columns) will always be sorted for Python 3.5.

 Applying different functions to DataFrame columns
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~